adamantas/cardano-stake-pool/README.md

 # Manta Project (Cardano Stake Pool)
 ## Overview
-This AWS CDK (AWS Cloud Development Kit) to automate launching a Cardano stake pool in AWS using true IaaS (Infrastructure-as-a-Code) principles.
+This is an AWS CDK (AWS Cloud Development Kit) app to automate launching a Cardano stake pool in AWS using true IaC (Infrastructure-as-Code) principles.

 If you are not familiar with AWS CDK, you are welcome to read [this intro](https://docs.aws.amazon.com/cdk/latest/guide/home.html).